 - Detention Teacher, employee of Lake Pend Oreille School District #84

-Following initial development, the committee should meet a minimum of two (2) times annually for continued assessment of the facilities nutrition and physical activity policies.
+The committee should meet a minimum of once a year for continued assessment of the facilities nutrition and physical activity policies.

 In June of each year, the committee will recommend to the Director of Bonner County Justice Services any revisions to the Wellness Plan it deems necessary.